 We were also active in terms of curve positioning.
-We entered into a US 2s10s curve steepener in February, as the inversion was standing at 88bps, levels that were last seen in 1980s.
-We closed that positioning profitably in the aftermath of the SVB concerns in the US after US 2 year treasuries yields rallied 100bps.
-Our curve positioning contributed 5bps of positive performance.
+We entered into a US 2s10s curve steepener in February as the inversion was standing at 88bps, levels that were last seen in 1980s.
+We closed that positioning profitably in the aftermath of the SVB concerns in the US, after US 2 year treasury yields rallied 100bps.